Our membership requirements are simple:

 If you want to become a member, complete the member application and send it in with your $50 dues.
 Current members need only to send dues to our President, Esther Liberman.

 If you intend to sell at our sales events, or show in our exhibits, you will need to be juried, to determine which shows you qualify for.
-Please complete the jury application Application Form and send it along with your membership application to our President, Esther Liberman.
+Please complete the 2019 Ora Jury Application and send it along with your membership application to our President, Esther Liberman.